Originally published September 27, 2021

-When someone is injured because of someone else, they can file a personal injury lawsuit to get financial compensation for their injuries, pain, and distress.
+When an adult is injured because of someone else’s negligence, they can file a personal injury lawsuit to get financial compensation for their injuries, pain, and distress.
 But the situation becomes more complicated when a minor is involved, and even more so when a minor injures another minor, whether by accident or intentionally.

-That said, this blog will go over a few of the main points to keep in mind about child injuries and liability.
+That said, this blog will go over a few of the main potentially liable parties when dealing with accidents involving children.

 The Parents of the Child Who Caused the Injury